Augustin007/anremithrl-s-guide-to-earendor/Timeline/0 Beyond Time/Beyond time.md

 >
 > At first there were only the Queen of Chaos and the King of Order.
 They were older than the Universe.
 From where they came nothing is known.
 It is said only that they simply *are*.
 >
 > But they created the almost-time and almost-space, so that they may have a little of it together, and from this union emerged the Firstborn.
 These were the two sisters Selune and Shar, the twins of light and dark.
-They were the first brushstrokes on the canvas of reality and the initial notes in the symphony of existence.
 >
-> Six Primordials emerged from the almost-time before the true beginning of the age of the Primordials.
+> Six Primordials emerged from the almost-time before the dusk.
 >
 > First there emerged the Cosmic Twins—Arambar and Asgorath.
 >